xavier268/mystock/README.md

 # mystock
 My personal portfolio stock tracking.

+* Configured from local configuration file (see example provided)
-* Using [QUANDL](https://www.quandl.com) webservices to get the quotes.
+* Using [QUANDL](https://www.quandl.com) webs ervices to get the daily quotes.
 * Relevant stock prices are saved in local cache (sqlite db)
-* Regular check are conducted on portfolio evolution
+* Regular checks are conducted on portfolio evolution
 * Alerts and notification (SMS and/or stdout) are triggered if needed